GBeuneker/Inkdier/_posts/llustrations/2019-09-17-Illustration-19.md

 ---

 This horned bird is considered one of the most beautiful pheasants to exist!
-Its bright blue horns and bib-like wattle suddenly appear during a ritual mating dance that is performed to impress its female counterpart!
+Its bright blue horns and bib-like wattle suddenly appear during a ritual mating dance that is performed to impress its female counterparts!